How Censorship Turned A Final Fantasy Drug Deal Into A Surreal Banana Addiction - TheNewsTrace

 Ah, la censorship.
-Sometimes a way to clip wings and prevent us from moving forward, other times the perfect weapon to put a stop to savagery and continue to defend tooth and nail the need to have no tolerance for intolerance.
+Sometimes a way to clip wings and prevent us from moving forward, in others the perfect weapon to put a stop to savagery and continue to defend tooth and nail the need to have no tolerance for intolerance.

-Censorship in the world of video game we have seen in all shapes and colors, from symbology to religious figures, to change the color of the blood to cover virtual necklines.
+We have seen censorship in the world of videogames in all shapes and colors, from symbols to religious figures, from changing the color of blood to covering virtual necklines.
 But of all the examples you can throw at yourself, none is as surreal as the one that changed the opium trade for the banana junkies.

 Looking for other kinds of stories